![]() |

 Public or Subsidized Health Insurance

-State and federal programs such as Medi-Cal and Healthy Families provide coverage for many low-income children, some parents and aged, blind or disabled individuals.
+State and federal programs such as Medicaid provide coverage for many low-income children, some parents and aged, blind or disabled individuals.
 These programs provide comprehensive benefits at low or no cost for those who qualify.
 There are sometimes extensive, complicated rules about who qualifies.

 In the tool box, see “Public and Subsidized Insurance Programs” for contact information and details about program eligibility guidelines.